ktgw0316/LightZone/linux/BUILD-Linux.md

 Set your `JAVA_HOME` variable to point to installed JDK, e.g.

-    export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-1.8.0
+    export JAVA_HOME=/usr/lib64/jvm/java

 ## Build

 To start the build:

     ant -f linux/build.xml

-_Note: If the build failed with a message_
+_Note: If the build failed with a message._

     "/usr/share/ant/bin/antRun": java.io.IOException: error=2, No such file or directory